 - Creative projects with Raspberry Pi.
 Available in any bookstore or online shop

 An inquisitive reader might already have enough information to make a replica of this machine.
 And we encourage you to do so!

 However, it might also be difficult to get all the parts, since they have to be ordered from different places.
-To make things easier, we decided to offer a kit with essentials for those who want their own version of a Rubik’s Cube Solver.
+To make life easier, we decided to offer a kit with essentials for those who want to build their own version of a Rubik’s Cube Solver.
 The following components will be part of the kit:

-- instructables as a PDF document containing an explanatory of how to build the machine
+- 20 page booklet as a PDF file, to be used as an instructable containing an explanatory of how to build the machine

 - 6 NEMA 14 custom made steppermotors with 4mm shaft according to our design specifications